 Our guide to how birth control affects your period covers this topic in more detail, with real data on how the pill can make your period easier to deal with.

 If you take a combined birth control pill such as Yaz, Estrostep or Ortho Tri-Cyclen, you might also notice your acne disappearing.
-These three pills can suppress the hormones that cause acne and are approved by the FDA as hormonal acne treatments.
+These three pills can suppress the hormones that are linked to acne and are approved by the FDA as hormonal acne treatments.

 Our guide to birth control pills and acne covers this topic in more detail, with links to studies on how combined birth control pills can be used for treating and preventing acne.

 The pill can also reduce your risk of developing ovarian cysts, endometrial and ovarian cancers and some vaginal infections.
-If you use the birth control during your 20s and 30s, it also might reduce your risk of developing osteoporosis when you’re older.
+If you use the birth control pill during your 20s, 30s and 40s, it also might reduce your risk of developing osteoporosis when you’re older.

 Like all forms of hormonal birth control, the pill has several disadvantages, from side effects to the possibility of becoming less effective if you don’t use it correctly.